 While most paper used for such items as newspapers and books is primarily made of wood pulp, the currency paper made specifically for the Bureau of Engraving and Printing (BEP) is composed of 75% cotton and 25% linen – with the security thread and watermark built in.
 All U.S. paper money features green ink on the backs, while the faces use black ink, color-shifting ink in the lower right corner of $10-$100 notes, and metallic ink for the freedom icons on $10, $20 and $50 bills.
 The "bell in the inkwell" freedom icon on $100 notes uses color-shifting ink.

 Intaglio printing is used for the portraits, vignettes, scrollwork, numerals and lettering unique to each denomination.
 From an Italian word meaning to cut or engrave, "intaglio" refers to the design being skillfully "carved" into steel dies with sharp tools and acids.
 Some engravers specialize in portraits and vignettes, while others are experts in lettering and script.
 The images are then combined and transferred to a printing plate through the process of siderography.
-Engraved plates are mounted on the press and covered with ink, a wiper removes the excess ink, and ink is left only in the recessed image area.
+Engraved plates are mounted on the press and covered with ink.
+A wiper removes the excess ink, leaving ink only in the recessed image area.
 Paper is laid atop the plate, and when pressed together, ink from the recessed areas of the plate is pulled onto the paper to create the finished image.

 The green engraving on the back of U.S. currency is printed on high-speed, sheet-fed rotary intaglio presses.
 Back-printed sheets require 72 hours to dry and cure before moving to the face intaglio press, where special cut-out ink rollers transfer different inks to specific portions of the engraved designs.
 Black ink is used for the border, portrait and Treasury signatures, color-shifting ink for lower right portions of $10 and higher-denomination notes, metallic ink for freedom icons on $10, $20 and $50 bills, and color-shifting ink for the freedom icon on $100 notes.